hashicorp/packer/website/source/docs/provisioners/ansible.html.md

 The `ansible` Packer provisioner runs Ansible playbooks.
 It dynamically creates an Ansible inventory file configured to use SSH, runs an SSH server, executes `ansible-playbook`, and marshals Ansible plays through the SSH server to the machine being provisioned by Packer.
+Note, this means that any `remote_user` defined in tasks will be ignored.
+Packer will always connect with the user given in the json config.

 ## Basic Example